 Water Ethics Initiative

 The growing interest in values and ethics related to water policies cuts across many academic disciplines and entails diverse sets of stakeholders from religious groups to environmental advocates to Indigenous leaders.
-WCI seeks to stimulate debate and collaborative action among this growing set of interested parties.
+WCI seeks to stimulate debate and collaborative action among all interested parties.

 Our activities include: